 People have expressed that Rhapsodic Global validated their passion.
 Some have gotten so excited they began frequently calling me to share their ideas.
 I've been told I would be risking my livelihood by trying to create peace and prosperity, warned or thanked for doing so.
 Some have expressed a respect for the design and threatened to compete, while others didn't say anything at all, and many still don't even understand what it is I'm doing.

 I've felt it all and kept my belief strong through the years.

 As I come to terms with who I am and my commitments, I understand now that it really is important to find my ideal perception of any given situation.
 I may not be able to control events and circumstances around me, but I can keep a positive attitude and stay focused on appreciating the journey as it unfolds.
 I always find a way as long as I don't give up, in that awareness I am fully capable.

-I don't know exactly how my plans will turn out, but it brings me peace of mind to know that I am fully committed to discovering where this all goes.
+I don't know exactly how my plans will turn out, but it brings me peace to know that I am fully committed to discovering where all of this will go, and that everywhere I've been has been perfectly meant to be.
 It's taken many failures to recognize what it is I need to do, and I don't imagine everything will be perfect from here on.
-But at least I have this reminder to determine a perception that opens up doors and leaves room for miracles.
+But at least I have this memory as a reminder to determine a perception which opens doors and leaves room for miracles.

 From this space of commitment I will cultivate the state of mind that breeds success!

-Look what I found one day after publishing!
+Look what I found one day after publishing this post!

-Here's a treat for those who read this blog of mine,
+Here's a treat for those who read this far,

 Starts out with some normal ChulaMent'n, then I find a new groove.
 I sing a song to my dog, and then share the first song I wrote with the ChulaMent - Truly Chula, which is the title song of the album I'm working on called True Love Honey.